silentdiverchris/Archivist/README.md

 The text below is fairly detailed, please feel free to get in touch or raise an issue to ask for further detail, point out mistakes or report bugs, I'll update the below with any corrections, clarifications or expansions.

 # Licence
-The code is licensed under [The MIT Licence](https://opensource.org/licenses/mit-license.php); which essentially means feel free to do whatever you like with it, but any horrific consequences are not my fault.
+The code is licensed under [The MIT Licence](https://opensource.org/licenses/mit-license.php) - essentially feel free to do whatever you like with it, but any horrific consequences are not my fault.

 # Installation
 There is no installer package, currently you need to download the code and build it locally.